 Banski Dvori

-{MAP} On the west side of the square is Banski Dvori, translated to Ban’s (Governor’s) Court.
-Intended to be built as a private palace in the early 1800s, the government completed the structure as the official residence of the Ban.
+{MAP} On the west side is Banski Dvori, translated to Ban’s (Governor’s) Court.
+Intended to be built as a private palace in the early 1800s, the government completed the structure as an official residence.

 The city’s Bans lived in Banksi Dvori until 1918.
 Throughout history the building was used for state offices and is today the seat of the Croatian Government.

 Croatia Parliament Building

-From the center of the square, walk south on Cirilometodska Ulica (towards Lotrscak Tower).
+Walk south on Cirilometodska Ulica (towards Lotrscak Tower).
 Pass the Museum of Broken Relationships and turn left (east) at Katarinin Trg.
 Walk straight ahead to St. Catherine’s Church.

 #6 St. Catherine’s Church Zagreb

 {MAP} The 17th century St. Catherine’s Church features a white façade with five statues standing in recesses.
-Take a short break from your free walking tour of Zagreb and stop to admire it from the outside (the inside is currently closed to visitors).
+Take a short break from your free walking tour of Zagreb and admire it from the outside (the inside is currently closed to visitors).

 Built by the Jesuits between 1620 and 1632, the church suffered two fires (1645 and 1674), as well as severe damage from an earthquake in 1880.